 Advances in science and technology and innovative links with ICT and Engineering are bringing new opportunities in this sector such as remote diagnostics, and eHealthcare services.

-In addition to the skills in demand identified across the manufacturing sector, according to the latest EGFSN report (February 2014), specific engineering skills in demand, that are vital to the sector include:
+In addition to the skills in demand identified across the manufacturing sector, according to the latest EGFSN report (Guidance for Higher Education providers on current and future skills needs of enterprise - Springboard 2014/ICT Level 8 Conversion Programme, February 2014), specific engineering skills in demand, that are vital to the sector include:

 - Software engineering